susanmarie87/Wild_Boutique/README.md

 - VERDICT: These user stories were not satisfied.
 _________________________

+## Special Note

+On computer, when going through tests, it seems as though the inspect tool has a lag time and must  be refreshed.Otherwise the site design gets completely skewed.

 ## HTML VALIDATION

 The code has been passed through  [W3 Validator](https://validator.w3.org/).
 When the files are passed through individually, the code comes back with a multitude of errors.